How To Apply

 representation to a low-income or vulnerable person, without expectation of a

-of limited scope representation include, but are not necessarily limited to,
+limited scope representation include, but are not necessarily limited to, providing

 eviction, or unemployment insurance benefits hearing or appeal.

-Other qualifying pro bono work includes donating free legal services to an
+pro bono work includes donating free legal services to an organization whose

-advising a not-for-profit community based organization that provides job
+not-for-profit community based organization that provides job training to

 litigants in New York State civil courts is estimated at 2.3 million.
 Many of